 Smolt habitat refers to unobstructed riverine and estuarine habitats that allow salmon to physiologically transform to a marine life stage.

-Adult spawning habitat refers to habitat with an unembedded, gravel bottom where adults can dig nests.
+Adult spawning habitat refers to habitat with a gravel bottom where adults can dig nests.
 Spawning habitats must have diverse pools, riffles, and runs because adults construct nests in locations with plenty of dissolved oxygen.

 Gulf of Maine DPS salmon survival in the ocean has decreased over the last 25 years.
 This means that an increasing number of salmon die in the ocean before they can return to Maine to spawn.
 Many Atlantic salmon die in the ocean due to predation, starvation, diseases and parasites, and changing ocean conditions.
 Marine survival is poor throughout the Atlantic Ocean and is affected by both nearshore and open ocean survival rates.
 This ongoing and significant threat has pushed populations of Atlantic salmon in the United States closer to extinction.
 The North Atlantic Salmon Conservation Organization leads international efforts to control and better manage foreign fisheries to reduce their impacts on Atlantic salmon born in the United States.
 Not all causes of low ocean survival are well-known.
 Threats like climate and ocean changes, plus shifts in predator and prey abundance and distribution, appear to affect salmon survival at sea.

-To work toward recovery of these fish, NOAA Fisheries formed a recovery team of scientists and stakeholders to help develop a recovery plan, which was finalized in March 2016.
+To work toward recovery of these fish, NOAA Fisheries and USFWS worked with scientists and stakeholders to develop a recovery plan, which was finalized in February 2019.
 The recovery plan (PDF, 64 pages) builds upon scientific studies and other observations and information sources to identify gaps in our knowledge and the research needed to fill those gaps.
-The recovery plan also identifies specific criteria that will signal the recovery of these animals.
+The recovery plan also identifies specific criteria that will signal the recovery of the species.

 The Gulf of Maine DPS of Atlantic salmon is listed as endangered under the Endangered Species Act and is in danger of extinction.